SideMatter/Gear-Genie/readme.md

  - Team directory *Shows all members in teams*
  - Add team members to requests
- - NFC and QR code check in and out *Tap your phone to tags physically on gear or scan QR code's to check in and out. *This feature may or may not happen* *
+ - NFC and QR code check in and out Tap your phone to tags physically on gear or scan QR code's to check in and out.
+This feature may or may not happen

-Please Let me know if there are bugs.
-This is my first time developing a app and need to learn.
+Please let me know if there are bugs.
+This is my first time developing a app and I need to learn.

 ## **LINK**

 Gear-genie.firebaseapp.com

+# Credits

+Many thanks to Cory McArther for assisting me in the devolpment of this app.
+This app would not exist if it wasn't for him.
+Thanks to Dustin Topham for giving me 5 period of class time for weeks on end to get this done.
+I hope that the payoff was worth the time investment.